-4. Insert the new foams.
+4. Remove the pre-perforated holes to match up with the nips on the plate.
+Insert the new foams.
 The recommended way is to insert the right edge of the foam first, into the right rib; then engage the right row of holes; then insert the left edge of the foam into the left rib; then engage the left row of holes.